The Great Police DEBATE w/ Michael Malice, Jason Ellis, Angry Cops, & Alex Stein

 And those laws are enforced and only enforced by the police.

-I know that's not like Latinas because we know they can scrap.
+I'm going to say that to Latinas because we know they can scrap.

-Somebody doesn't want to deport them, and I'm behind that movement.
+Somebody doesn't want to deport them and I'm behind that movement.

 Thank you.

-But the thing is, in reality, you have to, and this is going to sound super cliche and shitty.
+But the thing is, in reality, you have to, and this is going to sound super cliche and shitty, you have to bridge the gap between community and police, right?

 If you don't, then nobody's going to respect you.

-And if you don't bridge that gap, if nobody respects you, then every time you show up, they're going to disrespect you, get in a fight with you, push the boundaries until they're resisting or obstructing, and then you have to effect an arrest.
+And if you don't bridge that gap, if nobody respects you, then every time you show up, they're going to disrespect you, get in a fight with you, push the boundaries until they're resisting or obstructing, and then you have to affect an arrest.

-And so there is an image like my fantastic partner has to show that police officers should have because they are part of this larger authority of the community.
+And so there is an image, like my fantastic partner has to show, that police officers should have because they are part of this larger authority of the community.

 I said the police as a career attracts violent people and it's a small percentage.